 The Institute provides information and support to families so they can make informed decisions on behalf of their child who is deaf or hard of hearing.
-The Institute was summarized by one parent as "an incredibly useful week to... prepare my child for a life of learning."
+The Institute was summarized by one parent as "life-changing.
+There are people that value you for who you are, and they are only here to help..."